-Also called gold-dust, rust, and coral disease is a parasitic disease caused by Oodinium, a parasite, in freshwater fish.
+Also called gold dust, rust, and coral disease is a parasitic disease caused by Oodinium, a parasite, in freshwater fish.
 The host develops a dusty, brownish-gold color scattered on the head, fins, and body.
-Velvet disease is similar to ick, but are difficult to be noticed in the early stage.
+Velvet disease is similar to ick but is difficult to notice in the early stage.
 This disease is highly contagious.
-Infected guppies are highly suggested to keep in a hospital tank.
+I highly suggest you keep infected guppies in a hospital tank.

 - Development of yellow or gold-colored spots on the body,

 - Rubbing and scratching of the body against hard objects,